mahmoodlab/PathomicFusion/README.md

 # Pathomic Fusion: An Integrated Framework for Fusing Histopathology and Genomic Features for Cancer Diagnosis and Prognosis
 #### [[Paper]](https://arxiv.org/abs/1912.08937)

-©[Mahmood Lab](www.mahmoodlab.org) - This code is made available under the GPLv3 License and is available for non-commercial academic purposes.
+© [Mahmood Lab](http://www.mahmoodlab.org) - This code is made available under the GPLv3 License and is available for non-commercial academic purposes.

 If you use this code, please cite:
 ```